 Hand-cut Scrapbook Layout

 Welcome to Paper Crafting With Rebecca!
 I am so happy you stopped into my little blog.
 I hope you find the information here fun, informative, and inspirational.
 I am not selling anything.
 I am not sponsored by (nor an affiliate of) any of the products used or companies mentioned in my blog or videos.
-I simple create this blog (and videos) because I love meeting new people and connecting with other isn the paper crafting community.
+I simply create this blog (and videos) because I love meeting new people and connecting with others in the paper crafting community.

 Today I wanted to share with you my video (and then some details further down in this blog) about creating a fun and colorful double layout for an 8.5" x 11" scrapbook.
 You won't need dies or a cutting machine to create this sort of layout because the components can be hand-cut!